krismas/Malicious/README.md

 Malicious
 =========

-A simple, lightweight code to detect potential malicious PHP Code and few other commons sources of problems.
+A simple, lightweight code to detect potential suspicious/malicious PHP Code and few other commons sources of problems.
 Fully extensible with plugins (Check & Report) support...

 Usage
 ---